12 Unique Things to Do in Vardø, Norway (+ Free Map!)

 Something that most visitors don’t realize until they arrive in Vardø is that the town is home to a lot of colorful street art.

-This is one of my favorite things about the destination and one that I think makes it unique to other towns in Northern Norway.
+This is one of my favorite things about the destination and one that I think makes it unique from other towns in Northern Norway.

 You will find several in the center of town and others on the residential outskirts.